-Ms Orozco, also studying at UWC Red Cross Nordic and a Columbian national, said: “Columbia has been at war for years.
+Ms Orozco, also studying at UWC Red Cross Nordic and a Colombian national, said: “Colombia has been at war for years.
 The government invests millions of dollars in buying guns – money that if this conflict didn’t exist could go towards education, culture and sport.

 “The biggest communication problem today is that people listen to reply, they don’t listen to understand.
 We all have the ability to put ourselves in somebody else’s place – this is called empathy.”